Bloc/group-sessions/content/decks/the-job-wants-you-p1/slides/alternatives.md

 ## The Alternatives

-- Start your own
+- Start your own meetup
 - Podcast
 - Vlog
-- Staying invisible is not an alternative